MicrosoftDocs/power-pages-docs/power-pages-docs/security/authentication/azure-ad-b2c-provider.md

 ## Edit the configuration

 To edit the configuration, select **Edit configuration** for the **Azure Active Directory B2C** identity provider from the providers list.
-More information:
+More information: [Edit a provider](/power-apps/maker/portals/configure/use-simplified-authentication-configuration)

 ## Delete configuration

 To delete the configuration, select **Delete** for the **Azure Active Directory B2C** identity provider from the providers list.
-More information:
+More information: [Delete a provider](/power-apps/maker/portals/configure/use-simplified-authentication-configuration)

 ### See also